Fine-grained Contrastive Learning for ECG-Report Alignment with Waveform Enhancement: Experiments

 \subsection{Implementation Details}

-\textbf{Pre-training Implementation}: In the pre-training stage, we utilize a randomly initialized 1D-ResNet50 model \cite{he2016deep} as the ECG encoder and BioClinicalBERT \cite{alsentzer2019publicly} for text encoding.
+\textbf{Pre-training Implementation}: In the pre-training stage, we utilize a randomly initialized ViT model \citep{dosovitskiy2020image} as the ECG encoder and BioClinicalBERT \citep{alsentzer2019publicly} for text encoding.
+The whole ECG is divided into 60 non-overlapping patches.
 The AdamW optimizer is selected with a learning rate of \(2 \times 10^{-5}\) and a weight decay of \(1 \times 10^{-4}\).
 CLEP is pre-trained for 10 epochs with original reports and FG-CLEP is trained for another 3 epochs with fine-grained reports, using a cosine annealing scheduler for learning rate adjustments and a warmup phase for the first 10\% of training steps.
 A batch size of 100 is maintained.
-The temperature parameters \(t\) and \(b\) are initialized to \(\log 10\) and \(-10\), respectively.
+The temperature parameters \(t\) are initialized to \(\log 10\).
 The default hyperparameter $\lambda$ is set to 0.5 and the default threshold for selecting high-confidence waveform features is set to 0.95.
-We use LLaMA3-8B \cite{llama3modelcard} as our LLM to query potential waveform features and use vLLM \cite{kwon2023efficient} to speed up inference.
+We use LLaMA3-8B \citep{llama3modelcard} as our LLM to query potential waveform features and use vLLM \citep{kwon2023efficient} to speed up inference.
 All experiments used two NVIDIA A800 80GB GPUs, except LLaMA3-70B ablation, which used four.

 \textbf{Downstream Task Implementation}: We evaluated the downstream tasks using both zero-shot and linear probe settings.
 For the zero-shot setting, we froze the entire model and used the text of each category as the prompt.
 We computed the similarity between the ECG embedding and the category text embedding as the classification probability.
 Additionally, we employed an ensemble method to enhance zero-shot performance.
 Specifically, in addition to using the category as text, we also added `category in lead x' (x represents any of the 12 leads) as text to compute the probability and used the highest probability as the final probability for that category.
 For linear probing, we kept the ECG encoder frozen and updated only the parameters of a newly initialized linear classifier.
 We conducted linear probing for each task using 1\%, 10\%, and 100\% of the training data.
 For all downstream tasks, we used macro AUC as the metric.